richmahn/en_tn/2pe/03/intro.md

 #### Special concepts in this chapter ####

 ##### Fire #####
-Fire is related to destruction and, because of this, it is associated with punishment.
+People often use fire to destroy things or to make something pure by burning off the dirt and worthless parts.
+Therefore when God punishes the wicked or purifies his people, it is often associated with fire.
+(See: [[rc://en/tw/dict/bible/other/fire]])

 ##### Day of the Lord #####
-The exact time of the coming day of the Lord will come as a surprise to the world.
+The exact time of the coming day of the Lord will come as a surprise to people.
 This is what the simile "like a thief in the night" means.
 Because of this, Christians are to be prepared for the coming of the Lord.
 (See: [[rc://en/tw/dict/bible/kt/dayofthelord]] and [[rc://en/ta/man/translate/figs-simile]])

 ## Links: ##